projectchrono/chrono/doxygen/documentation/module_cosimulation/module_cosimulation_installation.md

 [TOC]

-This is an optional module that enables co-simulation capabilities in Chrono::Engine.
+This is an optional module that enables co-simulation capabilities in Chrono.

-Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono::Engine project.
+Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono project.

 ## Features